-Any report made against a robot for not complying with the robot building specifications manual must be supported by the relevant evidence.

-R28 Robots must be attached with armor stickers that meet the inspection specifications.
+- Any report made against a robot for not complying with the robot building specifications manual must be supported by the relevant evidence. - R29 Before the Referee System Initialization Period, robots must be attached with armor stickers that meet the specifications documents.